-The financial benefit means amount of direct revenue that is collected by the Service Provider (a project implementation organisation) for sewerage services in the form of "Sewer Tax and Sewer Charge".
-In the State of Uttar Pradesh, the service provider is the local "Jal Sansthan", in this case, the Lucknow Jal Sansthan belonging legally to the Municipal Corporation (locally called as "Nagar Nigam").
-These are also the project implementation organisations.
-They also supply potable water in addition to providing the sewerage services to the people.
+The financial benefit means amount of direct revenue that is collected by the Service Provider (project implementation organisation) for the sewerage facilities in the form of "Sewer Tax and Sewer Charge".
+In the State of Uttar Pradesh, the service provider is the local "Jal Sansthan", in this case, the Kanpur Jal Sansthan belonging legally to the Municipal Corporation (locally called as "Nagar Nigam") which is also the project implementation organisation.
+The Jal Sansthan also supply potable water in addition to providing the sewerage services to the people.